MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

     ds.setDatabaseName("demo"); // replace with your database name
     ```

 1. Locate the following lines of code.
-Replace the value of `principalId` with the Application ID / Client ID of the Azure AD service principal that you want to connect as.
+Replace the value of `principalId` with the Application ID / Client ID of the Microsoft Entra service principal that you want to connect as.
 Replace the value of `clientCertificate` with the location of the Service Principal certificate.

     ```java
     String principalId = "1846943b-ad04-4808-aa13-4702d908b5c1"; // Replace with your AAD service principal ID.